 It is important that women and families receive care from within their own community, which offers a level of knowledge and shared life experience that is irreplaceable.
 Simultaneously, it is vital that families can access respectful care in every setting they choose to be in.
 Open Circle regularly refers families to sister organizations from within their own communities, and at the same time strives to create a space at Open Circle that is built off a commitment to respect and mutual learning.

 Throughout the history of this country, there have been significant divisions in our local and national communities, most built on a long history of inequality, injustice and a system of white supremacy.
 This history has, and continues to, particularly harm women, people of color and the poor.
 Perhaps this can no more clearly be seen than in the health disparities suffered by mothers and babies throughout the United States.

-We believe that change will occur when mothers and families rise up and demand better – for themselves and for their sisters and mothers and daughters.
-We hope that sowing the seeds of awareness, connection and compassion in our small community may help bridge the differences and build solidarity and direct action in our world.
+We believe that change will occur when mothers and families rise up and demand better – for themselves and for their sisters, mothers, daughters and all families.
+We hope that sharing the labor planting of seeds of awareness, connection and compassion in our small community may help bridge differences and build solidarity and direct action in our world.